FAQs

 How many people are going on this trip?
 Am I really going to get personal attention?

-Karen limits attendance on her photo safaris so that everyone gets personal attention in the field as well as classroom time during Photography Workshops.
-Most of her Photography Workshops and Photo Safaris are limited to 6-8 clients.
+Karen limits attendance on her photo safaris so that everyone gets personal attention in the field.
+Most of her Photo Safaris are limited to 6-8 clients.
 Antarctica and Arctic trips are the exception because there’s plenty of time available for each person; she can manage 15-20 photographers depending on the length of the polar excursion.

 Are you being treated like a person or a “profit margin?”
 When you talk to the photo safari guide, how do they make you feel?
 Can you talk to the actual photo safari guide or just the middle-person?
 Are they listening to you, including “reading between the lines?”